Discover the Stunning Red-Breasted Goose (ID Guide)

 Habitat and Distribution

-The Red-Breasted Goose lives in the wet tundra of Siberia.
-This area is perfect for them to breed in small groups.
-They pick spots near big gulls or peregrine falcons for safety from predators like arctic foxes.
+The Red-Breasted Goose lives in the wet tundra of Siberia, an area perfect for breeding in small groups.
+To avoid predators like arctic foxes, they pick spots near big gulls or peregrine falcons.

 When winter comes, these geese fly to warmer places.
 They spend their winters on the northwest coasts of the Black Sea.
-Countries like Russia, Ukraine, Romania, and Bulgaria are their main spots.
+Countries like Russia, Ukraine, Romania, and Bulgaria are their main spots, particularly noted by the Bulgarian Society for the Protection of Birds.
 Sometimes, they can be seen in Greece and even Great Britain.

 Knowing where the Red-Breasted Goose lives is key to protecting them.
 This helps make sure they can keep living in their natural world.